LorenzoDv/poe2-trade-discord-notification/README.md

 Download the file, unzip it, go to the section in your browser where you manage your extensions, and you can manually add a new extension!
 Watch a tutorial on how to install an extension manually, it's very easy.
 Or download it from the store: <a href="https://chromewebstore.google.com/detail/poe2-trade-notification-d/nhoepgdimjnhkmcboffifdgofjaliill?hl=en&utm_source=ext_sidebar">Extension store</a>

-## Overview
-Adds a 'Send to Discord' button to the POE2 Trade page.

-Simplify item sharing on Discord directly from the Path of Exile 2 trade site with the "Send to Discord" extension.
-This extension adds a convenient button to instantly send items to a Discord server, making communication and collaboration within your community seamless.

 ## Key Features:
 Direct Send to Discord: Easily share items with your Discord server with a single click.